-Tahmoor Coal and ARTC, under the advice of the Rail Management Group, will develop a plan to manage potential impacts during the mining of LW S1A-S6A prior to the influence of LW S1A.
-Risk controls will include the installation of a track expansion system and maintaining the rail track to within operating standards prior to mining, surveys, rail stress monitoring, expansion switch displacement monitoring, track geometry monitoring and visual inspections along the railway and at the rail structures, and repair of impacts as required to maintain the safe and serviceable operation of the railway during and after mining.
+Tahmoor Coal and ARTC, under the advice of the Rail Management Group, have developed a plan to manage potential impacts during the mining of LW S1A-S6A prior to the influence of LW S1A.
+Risk controls include the installation of a track expansion system and maintaining the rail track to within operating standards prior to mining, surveys, rail stress monitoring, expansion switch displacement monitoring, track geometry monitoring and visual inspections along the railway and at the rail structures, and repair of impacts as required to maintain the safe and serviceable operation of the railway during and after mining.

-The management plan will also include appropriate remedial measures and commitments to mitigate, repair, replace or compensate predicted impacts on potentially affected built features in a timely manner.
+The management plan also includes appropriate remedial measures and commitments to mitigate, repair, replace or compensate predicted impacts on potentially affected built features in a timely manner.

-Number: TAH-HSEC-00361 Status: Released Effective: Wednesday, January 18, 2023 Page 29 of Owner: Zina Ainsworth Version: 3.0 Review: Sunday, January 18, 2026
+Number: TAH-HSEC-00361 Status: Released Effective: Tuesday, February 11, 2025 Page 30 of Owner: Zina Ainsworth Version: 6.0 Review: Wednesday, February 11, 2028 64